Edgar-Donk/edgar-donk.github.io/README.md

 although if you were to use a ttktheme it would be difficult to tell which theme is the parent.
 It is interesting to note that Aquativo uses coded images, whereas the black theme has no images.
 Three themes use png images, but these are only usable with tkinter 8.6 and above.
 Finally most images are about 30 by 30 pixels, with corners of one or three pixels radius.

+If you want to modify the gif images in an image editor there should be no great problem, provided you do not try converting to another format and back again.
+Use the image editor for small simple changes.
+When checking out or modifying an image pixel by pixel using PIL
+(Pillow) remember that gif only has 256 colours - so the rgb and hsv values you see in your image editor are for your convenience - it would probably be better to use png from the outset.

 If you were to install ttkthemes it is easy to switch between the normal themes and ttkthemes.
 Running the standard ttk Style module excludes ttkthemes, however if you load up ttkthemes with the following script:-
 ```